 The Federal Energy Regulatory Commission (FERC), in its Order Number 693 Final Rule dated March 16, 2007 (18 CFR Part 40, Docket No. RM06-16-000) on Mandatory Reliability Standards for the Bulk-Power System, directed NERC to submit a modification to PRC-005-1 that includes a requirement that maintenance and testing of a protection system must be carried out within a maximum allowable interval that is appropriate to the type of the protection system and its impact on the reliability of the Bulk Power System.
 Accordingly, this Supplementary Reference Paper refers to the specific maximum allowable intervals in PRC-005-2.
-The defined time limits allow for longer time intervals if the maintained component is monitored.
+The defined time limits allow for longer time intervals if the maintained device_component is monitored.

 A key feature of condition-based monitoring is that it effectively reduces the time delay between the moment of a protection failure and time the protection system owner knows about it, for the monitored segments of the protection system.
 In some cases, the verification is practically continuous - the time interval between verifications is minutes or seconds.
-Thus, technically sound, condition-based verification, meets the verification requirements of the FERC order even more effectively than the strictly time-based tests of the same system components.
+Thus, technically sound, condition-based verification (as specified in the header and the "Monitoring Attributes" column of Tables 1b and 1c of PRC-005-2),, meets the verification requirements of the FERC order even more effectively than the strictly time-based tests of the same system elements as contained in Table 1acomponents.